30 Facts We Never Knew About Pandas

 Image Source: Daily Mail

 When a panda cub makes its grand entrance into the world, that little guy weighs a measly 3.5 ounces.
 Can you believe that?
-That's 'bout 1/900th the size of its momma bear!
+That's about 1/900th the size of its momma bear!
 These tiny fuzzballs are completely helpless at birth, blind and dependent on their mom for every little thing.
-But don't worry; they grow up fast and start chompin' bamboo like pros in no time.

 8. Twin Trouble